-Heat cramps, heat exhaustion, and heat sickness
+Heat cramps and heat exhaustion (heat sickness)

 Working hard in hot conditions can cause painful cramps in the legs, arms, or stomach.
 This is probably caused by losing too much salt from sweating.
+Gently stretch out cramps, by moving the feet, or slowly walking.